linzheng86/CSCB09/README.md

 the provided resource such as files and C-libraries to figure out the usage of each.
 Also, I searched up online to find out more library and functions I can use.
 Therefore I started working on the program.

+Also, I used pipe for communcation between child process and parent process.
+In the child process, I decide to call the function to get the desired information, and write to the pipe.
+Then I read the pipe in the parent process.

+In addition, we ignore the signal ctrl_z and for ctrl_c we dicided to stop the process, so I write two handler to solve this problem.

 # **Overview of functions**